Molly O’Donnell ’18

 A further sampling of our alumni demonstrates the variety of careers they pursue, the important work they do, and the distinguished positions they achieve:

-Rosemary Geisdorfer Feal ’77, executive director of the Modern Language Association and professor of Spanish (on leave) at the State Univ. of New York at Buffalo
+Rosemary Geisdorfer Feal ’77, executive director emerita of the Modern Language Association and professor at Wellesley College

 Michael Burns ’85, assistant district attorney, Erie County, Pennsylvania